Tirthgandhi05/LOGIC-LOOMS/README.md

 ---

-## Function List
+## Features Offered:

 - ## *Add Task:*
   Users can easily add new tasks.
-Each task entry allows for a detailed description to ensure you capture all the necessary information for successful completion.
+Each task entry allows for a detailed description required for the successful completion of the Task.
 - ## *Complete Task:*
-  As tasks are completed, users can mark them as done.
-This provides a sense of accomplishment and helps track progress.
+  On completing the task, task status will be updated to "DONE".
+This helps the users to track their progress and provides them with a sense of satisfaction on the completion of the task.
-- ## *Display Pending Tasks:*
+- ## *Display All Tasks:*
-  The application provides a comprehensive view of all pending tasks.
-This helps users prioritize their work and manage their time effectively.
+  Users can now view a list of all the tasks with the provided features.
+- ## *Update Deadline:*
+  Deadline for the task can be updated in case user has to prepone or postpone task completion
 - ## *Show Missing Tasks:*
   Users can also view the tasks that they might have missed.
 They can also complete these tasks with a label "Late Submission".
 - ## *Remove Task:*
-  Tasks can be deleted with a simple click, allowing users to maintain a clutter-free task list.
+  Users can delete the task(s) with a single click if the task has been wrongly entered or is no longer required.
+  ## *Reminder:*
+  Users will get a reminder for the tasks which are within 1 hour from the deadline.        |
 - ## *Task Advisor:*
   Users can hereby use our AI to get a suggestion of which task he/she should first do based on his/her upcoming deadlines.
 - ## *Save Tasks To Excel File:*
   Users can now save their tasks in an Excel file.
-This feature allows for advanced data manipulation, sharing, and offline access.
+This feature allows the users to view the tasks in  structured form.
+Hereby , the users can easily share the data and are granted offline access.